b1tw0rker/linux/README.md

 lsattr /var/log/messages # prints +a attribut to stdout

 ```
-This protects messages for deletion and clearing.
-Even if you are root!
-Do it with all importend files.
+This protects messages from deletion and removal.
+Even if you have root access!
+Use it for all important files.

 ### Pentest with apache benchmark (ab)